 Opinion units are mostly short phrases with an opinion about some aspects (usually a single aspect per opinion unit) of the hotel, which was just what we need to train a machine learning model.

-Tagging the data and creating the category tree
+Tagging the data and creating the tag list

 We separated 400 of these opinion units and called them Testing Dataset.
 We created a multi-label classifier and tagged these samples using MonkeyLearn’s UI: